iusztinpaul/energy-forecasting/README.md

 This step must only be finished if you want to deploy the code on GCP VMs and build the CI/CD with GitHub Actions.

 Note that this step might result in a few costs on GCP.
 It won't be much.
-While developing this course, I spent only ~20$, which will probably be less for you.
+While developing this course, we spent only ~20$.

-Also, you can get some free credits if you create a new GCP account (I had a new account and received 300$ in GCP credits).
+Also, you can get some free credits if you create a new GCP account (we created a new account and received 300$ in GCP credits).
 Just be sure to delete the resources after you finish the course.

 See [this document](/README_DEPLOY.md) for detailed instructions.